 From that point on, it was a beautiful day, from the lovely staff to the organic lemonade to the incredible pizza.
 The sourdough crust, made from organic Italian flour which had risen for 20 hours and was then topped and quickly baked in a 930 degree oven, was a heavenly, elastic combination of soft and crispy.
 I ordered mine with sausage and cheese, and drizzled it with their fragrant oil.

 Not just any cheese, mind you – a cheesemaker was brought in from Sorrento to train a local in their art of mozzarella making.
 Not just any sausage either, but organic cured chorizo from Brindisa.
 And not just any oil, but organic olive oil from Sicily, infused with herbs, chilis and garlic.
 I was in pizza heaven.

 As I glanced around the tiny restaurant I realized I was not alone – there were other solo diners photographing their food, studying maps while they dined.
 I even listened to an Australian traveler tell the owner a story virtually identical to mine.

 In the process of researching this post, it became clear that many, many traveling food lovers and locals alike have since caught on to the wonder of Franco Manca.
+And in the years since I wrote this post, Franco Manca has expanded to include more than 40 locations around London and beyond.
 No matter – on that hot summer day in London, in the depths of Brixton market, I discovered the most delicious pizza of my life…and came home with a great travel story.